-Much of the rest of the world will be celebrating, but in different ways.
-Like most holidays, there is definitely a commercial side to Easter, symbolized by decorated eggs, hoards of candy, and easter bunnies.
+Like most holidays, there is also a commercial side to Easter, symbolized by decorated eggs, hoards of candy, and Easter bunnies.
 Of course, many believers also participate in these activities for fun.

 Here are five fun facts you might not have known about Easter Sunday.